IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 **[1]** - Start off by installing the Cloud Foundry Command Line Tool
 - [download](https://github.com/cloudfoundry/cli/releases) an installer for your OS
 - run the installer
-- lets test it by open a command prompt or terminal window and typing
+- lets test it by opening a command prompt or terminal window and typing

 		> cf
 		You should see a bunch of text.